ValentiWorkLearning/Zynq-Design-using-Vivado/lab3.md

 ### Modify the Project Settings

-1. Start the Vivado if necessary and open either the lab2 project you created in the previous lab or the lab2 project in the labsolution directory
+1. Start the Vivado if necessary and open lab3 project
-2. Select **File > Save Project As…** to open the Save Project As dialog box.
-Enter lab3 as the project name.
-Make sure that the Create Project Subdirectory option is checked, the project directory path is {labs}\ and click OK.
-This will create the lab3 directory and save the project and associated directory with lab3 name.
 3. Click **Settings** in the Flow Navigator pane.
 4. Select **IP > Repository** in the left pane of the Project Settings form.
 5. Click on the Blue Plus button, browse to **{labs}\led_ip** and click Select.